Alina Stancu |

 Jean Kwok Searching for Sylvie Lee, Marcy Dermansky Very Nice, Katherine Howe The Daughters of

-Temeprance Hobbs, Cathleen Schine The Grammarians, Michelle Obama Becoming, Caroline Hulse The adults (perfect for the Winter holidays ha ha), Weike Wang Chemistry, Candace Fleming The Family Romanov:
+Temeprance Hobbs, Cathleen Schine The Grammarians, Caroline Hulse The adults (perfect for the Winter holidays ha ha), Weike Wang Chemistry, Candace Fleming The Family Romanov:

 Murder, Rebellion, and the Fall of Imperial Russia,